MartinsALaura/MartinsALaura/README.md

-- 👋 Hi, I’m @MartinsALaura
+- 👋 Hi, I’m @MartinsALaura be welcome
 - 🌱 I’m currently learning React and Javascript
 - 📫 Find me on instagram: amartinslaura
 - 👀 Linkedin: https://www.linkedin.com/in/laura-alves-martins-620a52207/
 - Brazil
+- Here you will find some projects that i developed